-Work with genetically modified organisms is subject to the legislative requirements of the Genetically Modified Organisms (Contained Use) Regulations 2014 and the GMO (Contained Use) Regulations 2014 Approved Code of Practice and must be carried out in a way as to prevent undue risk to human health or the environment.
+Work with genetically modified organisms is subject to the legislative requirements of the Genetically Modified Organisms (Contained Use) Regulations 2014 and the GMO (Contained Use) Regulations 2014 Approved Code of Practice and must be carried out in a way that prevents undue risk to human health or the environment.

-Accordingly, Northumbria University is a registered GM Centre.
-Our Centre number is GM 826.
+Accordingly, Northumbria University is a registered GM Centre (Centre number GM 826).
 The registered locations for the contained use of genetically-modified organisms are the laboratories of the Faculty of Health & Life Sciences in Ellison Building.
-Use at other locations must be considered by the University Health & Safety Management Group and approved before work commences.
+Use at other locations must be considered by the University Health, Safety and Wellbeing Management Group and approved before work commences.